e-Spirit/fsxa-pwa/docs/components/FSXABaseAppLayout.md

 ## Introduction

 The FSXABaseAppLayout is there to have a basic component to be able to implement the general layout of the app.
-Thereby different attributes are given, which should simplify the development significantly.
+It provides different attributes, which should simplify the development significantly.
 These are described in this chapter.<br />
 This component inherits all the attributes and methods of the [FSXABaseComponent](FSXABaseComponent.md).

 ## Usage